 College of Fine and Applied Arts

-Gilman encourages applications from first-generation college students, students in science, technology, engineering and mathematics (STEM) fields, ethnic minorities, students with disabilities, those in the military, students attending community colleges and minority-serving institutions and any student interested in traveling abroad.
+Gilman encourages applications from first-generation college students, students in science, technology, engineering and mathematics (STEM) fields, students of color, students with disabilities, those in the military, students attending community colleges and minority-serving institutions and any student interested in traveling abroad.

 What do you think?